caetano-dev/PixFraudDetection/README.md

-# PIX Fraud Detection System
+# PIX Fraud Detection System - Work in progress

-A real-time fraud detection system for Brazilian PIX transactions using Neo4j graph database and Redis streaming.
+Proof of concept for a real-time fraud detection system for Brazilian PIX transactions using Neo4j graph database and Redis streaming.
 This system generates synthetic transaction data with realistic fraud patterns and provides graph-based fraud detection capabilities.

 ## Features